 Finding the best organic and non-GMO chicken feeds for your backyard flock shouldn’t feel like decoding a nutrition label at midnight.
-After spending three years testing different feeds with our mixed flock of 25 hens—including Rhode Island Reds, Buff Orpingtons, and picky Silkies—we’ve learned that feed quality directly impacts egg production, shell strength, and overall flock health.
-We didn’t just guess at the results; throughout 2024, we tracked egg weights weekly using a kitchen scale to measure exactly how nutrition changed our output.
+After spending four years testing different feeds with our mixed flock of 25 hens, including Rhode Island Reds, Buff Orpingtons, and picky Silkies, we’ve learned that feed quality directly impacts egg production, shell strength, and overall flock health.
+We didn’t just guess at the results; throughout 2025, we tracked egg weights weekly using a kitchen scale to measure exactly how nutrition changed our output.

 The challenge?
 Understanding the real difference between organic and non-GMO feeds, and figuring out whether the extra cost actually benefits your chickens.
 If you’ve ever wondered why your feed bill doubled but you aren’t seeing golden yolks, this guide is for you.